-- English 2269 (Digital Media Composing) or 4569 (Digital Media in English Studies) - English 4572 (Traditional Grammar and Usage) - English 2269 or English 4569 (and not English 3378 or English 4578) will now fulfill the Embedded Literacy-Technology requirement.
+- English 2269 (Digital Media Composing) or 4569 (Digital Media in English Studies) - English 4572 (Traditional Grammar and Usage) - English 2269 or English 4569 will now fulfill the Embedded Literacy-Technology requirement

 D. Elimination of Creative Writing Concentration application

 There are no curricular changes associated with the revision in the CW Concentration.